 Shape the cookies

 - Break off 1 heaping tablespoon of the dough, make an indentation in the center with your finger and press one of the peanut butter balls into the indentation.
 Bring the dough up and over the filling, pressing it closed.
-Roll the cookie in the palms of your hand to smooth it out.
+Roll the cookie between your palms to smooth it out.
 Repeat with the remaining dough and filling.

 - Spread some granulated sugar on a plate.
 Dip the top of each cookie in the sugar and place it on the prepared baking sheets about 2 inches (5 cm) apart.
 Butter the bottom of a drinking glass and use it to flatten each cookie to about 1/2-inch (12-mm) thick.

 - Bake the cookies until they’re set, 7 to 9 minutes.
-Remove them from the oven and cool completely on a rack.
+Take them out of the oven and let them cool completely on a rack.

 Recipe Testers’ Reviews